 The question that lies at the center of most of my research is what effect do changes in a political party’s coalition have on that party’s subsequent behavior?

-My dissertation and book project looks at the effect of the partisan realignment of college-educated voters to the Democratic Party and non-college-educated voters to the Republican Party on both parties’ positions on three issue areas: (1) LGBTQ+ rights; (2) environmental protection; and (3) economic regulation.
-This mixed-methods study finds that the education realignment has increased polarization and internal party agreement on LGBTQ+ rights and environmental protection by removing outliers in both parties on these issue areas; but has had less of a pronounced effect on position taking on economic regulation among both parties in Congress in recent decades.
+My forthcoming book project, Education Realignment and Congressional Representation: Electoral Coalitions, Position Taking, and Polarization in American Party Politics, looks at the effect of the partisan realignment of college-educated voters to the Democratic Party and non-college-educated voters to the Republican Party on both parties’ positions on six issue areas: (1) LGBTQ+ rights; (2) environmental protection; (3) abortion rights; (4) gun control; (5) immigration; and (6) economic regulation.
+This mixed-methods study finds that the education realignment has increased polarization and internal party agreement on social issues by removing outliers in both parties on these issue areas; but has had less of a pronounced effect on position taking on economic regulation among both parties in Congress in recent decades.

 Publications

-Kersting, Joel B. 2021.
+Kersting, Joel B. 2023.
 “Schooling the Parties: The Effect of the Education Realignment on LGBTQ+ Party Position Taking in the U.S. House of Representatives.”
-Politics, Groups, and Identities.
+Politics, Groups, and Identities 11(2): 267-286.

 Working Papers